 One and two-semester study abroad opportunities during the academic year are available to Bellarmine students through the following Bellarmine partner Universities on six continents.
 Scholarships are available for many programs and can be found here.
-Consult the International Programs Office (email) for details.
+Consult the Office for Study Abroad & International Learning (email) for details.

 Prerequisites for all Semester and Academic Year Study Abroad